umesh70/contact_management_system/README.md

    - Fonts and styling are applied to improve the appearance of the application.
    - The main window and additional windows are created using `Toplevel`.

-I was such a nice experience working on this, I was able to get hands on experience to implement GUI functionalities in python.
+It was such a nice experience working on this, I was able to get hands on experience to implement GUI functionalities in python.